 We can regiment the contingency of existence intuition as followings, letting A be the actuality operator, where Aφ is true with respect to a world w under an interpretation I just in case φ is true with respect to the distinguished world of I: ◊∃x¬A∃y(y=x).
 Call this sentence Alien.
 The worry is that the truth of Alien carries ontological commitment to merely possible individuals and so the falsity of the thesis of actualism.
 One way to substantiate this worry is to invoke the Barcan Formula, or one of the mixing axioms proposed for modal operators and quantifiers in Ruth Barcan Marcus’s groundbreaking work in quantified modal logic [Marcus 1946], according to which all instances of the sentence ◊∃xφ(x) →∃x◊φ(x) are logical true.
 (In the foregoing formulas, φ(x) stands for any formula in which the variable x may or may not be free.)
 We can then transpose the modal and quantifier in Alien to derive ∃x◊¬A∃y(y=x).
 The truth of this second sentence evidently requires that there is something that is not actual, contrary to the dictates of actualism.
 The Barcan Formula, and in part for this very reason, is controversial and rejected by those that subscribe to a varying domains possible worlds semantics for modal discourse.
 So this line of argument is not likely to convince everyone that our modal intuitions lead to problems.

 One solution is to abandon actualism and accept that there are merely possible objects.
 According to this possibilist position, merely possible objects are among the most unrestricted domain of quantification, being constituents of fundamental reality.
-It is simply false, then, that absolutely everything is actual.
-While this position deserves serious consideration, I propose to set it aside and explore only actualist solutions.
+While this position deserves serious consideration, let us set it aside and explore only actualist solutions.
+(The position is structurally similar to the Meinongian position, as the most inclusive domain of quantification, where there is in the most inclusive and unrestricted of senses, includes entities that do not actually exist, even if they exist simplicter.)
 A second solution rests on the Meinongian distinction between being, in the sense of being a member of the most inclusive domain of quantification and discourse, and existing and the claim that there are objects that do not exist.
 Armed with a Meinongian metaphysics, we can reject Alien as capturing the intuition that existence is contingent, opting instead for the following sentence as doing that, where E!x is the Meinongian logically primitive existence predicate: ∃x(¬E!x ∧ ◊E!x).
 The Meinongian can then deny Alien and appeal to the truth of this sentence to explain our intuitions concerning the contingency of existence.
-Everything is actual, on this view, although some of those actual things do not exist but could have.
+Everything is actual, on this view, although some of those actual things do not exist but could have, even though they all have being and the domain of being is fixed across all possible worlds.
 This solution to our problems, however, is unavailable to a proponent of the view that existence is a universal property of individuals.

-Linsky and Zalta's view requires that concreteness is an accidental property.
-The self-same individual that is nonconcrete (my possible brother, for example) could have been concrete and the self-same individual that is concrete (me, for example) could have been nonconcrete.
-This is problematic and becomes more problematic, I believe, when one considers its temporal analog.
-To see, we turn from the modal problem of contingent existents to its temporal analogy, the problem of temporary existents.
-While one's accounts of the two problems do not need to swing together (Linsky and Zalta, for example, do not offer the temporal analog of their account of contingent existents), as there are differences between alethic modality and temporality, it is useful to consider them as a pair for our purposes.
+Linsky and Zalta’s view entails that concreteness is an accidental property, in the sense that the self-same individual that is in fact nonconcrete (my possible brother, for example) could have been concrete and the self-same individual that is in fact concrete (both you and me, for example) could have been nonconcrete.
+Many metaphysicians will reject this on the grounds that concreteness is categorical and an individual does not migrate through categorical properties across modal space.
+But now consider the temporal analog of the modal issues with existence and concreteness that we have been exploring: The problem of temporary existents.
+While one’s accounts of the two problems do not need to swing together (Linsky and Zalta, for example, do not offer the temporal analog of their account of contingent existents), as there are differences between alethic modality and temporality, it is useful to consider them as a pair for our purposes.
 Intuitively things come in and go out of existence; what exists at one time does not exist at another.
-The temporal analog of Linsky and Zalta's view of contingent existents entails that everything always exists.
+The temporal analog of Linsky and Zalta’s view of contingent existents entails that everything always exists.
 What there is and what exists at one time is the same as what is and what exists at any other time; the domain of quantification is fixed across all times.
-What varies from time to time is which of those individuals are concrete.
+What varies from time to time is instead which of those individuals are concrete.
 Socrates still exists now, although as a nonconcrete individual, who was concrete in 450 BCE, and similarly for the first child to be born in 2150.
-This view requires that a thing can survive the change from being nonconcrete to concrete, intuitive generation, and the change from being concrete to nonconcrete, intuitive destruction.
-On this view, then, seeming generation and destruction or substantial change are really forms of qualitative change; a change in the quality of concreteness.
-This runs contrary to the common conception that concreteness is necessary and eternal to any object that instantiates it, the divide between concrete and nonconcrete individuals marking a divide between categories of being that an individual cannot migrate across.
-Just as one and the same thing cannot go from being an individual to being a property, so too one and the same thing cannot go from being nonconcrete to being concrete.
-Suppose then that this view of the transience of existence is rejected.
-What account can be given to ground the asymmetry between the permanence of concreteness and its contingency?
-The above explanation, that concreteness marks a category of being, explains the permanence of concreteness, but entails its necessity as well.
-While not conclusive, this suggests that we look for an alternative solution to our problem.
+This view requires that a thing can survive the change from being nonconcrete to concrete, which is the explanation of what the ancients would call generation, and the change from being concrete to nonconcrete, which is the explanation of what the ancients would call destruction.
+On this view, then, seeming substantial changes are really forms of qualitative change: A change in the quality of concreteness.
+This runs contrary to the common conception that concreteness is necessary and eternal to any object that instantiates it, the divide between concrete and nonconcrete individuals marking a divide between categories of being.
+Many metaphysicians insist that, just as one and the same thing cannot go from being an individual to being a property, so too one and the same thing cannot go from being nonconcrete to being concrete.

-I began by saying that existence raises a number of deep and important problems in metaphysics, philosophy of language, and philosophical logic.
-I have examined some of those problems and surveyed a number of different accounts of existence.
+This entry began by noting that existence raises a number of deep and important problems in metaphysics, philosophy of language, and philosophical logic.
+The entry has examined some of those problems and surveyed a number of different accounts of existence.
 None of the theories surveyed is wholly satisfying and without cost.
 The first view proposed by Frege and Russell treats existence as a second-order property and assimilates seemingly singular existentials to general existentials.
 The proposal requires descriptivism, the thesis that ordinary proper names have descriptive equivalences, which many find to be a problematic thesis.
 The second Meinongian view requires countenancing individuals that do not exist.
 We have seen the view face challenges in giving coherent and yet informative and compelling individuation principles for nonexistent individuals and all versions of the view suffer from the problem of metaphysical overpopulation.
-Finally I presented the naive view that existence is a universal property of individuals.
+Finally, the naive view that existence is a universal property of individuals was presented.
 That view faced the problem of having to reject the truth of highly intuitively true singular negative existential sentences like ‘Ronald McDonald does not exist’.
 The view also faces difficulties in properly accounting for the interaction of quantifiers and modal and tense operators.
 Existence remains, then, itself a serious problem in philosophy of language, metaphysics, and logic and one connected to some of the deepest and most important problems in those areas.

 - Adams, R., 1981, “Actualism and Thisness,” Synthese, 49: 3–41.

-- Aquinas, T., On Being and Essence, trans.
-Armand Maurer, 1968, Toronto: Pontifical Institute Medieval Studies.
+- Aquinas, T., On Being and Essence, Armand Maurer (trans.), Toronto: Pontifical Institute Medieval Studies, 1968.

 - Black, M., 1952, “The Identity of Indiscernibles,” Mind, 61: 153–164.